Fort Monmouth

-Fort Monmouth is a former installation of the Department of the Army in Monmouth County, New Jersey and the site of a major upcoming Netflix film production campus, alongside a variety of other redevelopment.
+Fort Monmouth is a former installation of the Department of the Army in Monmouth County, New Jersey, United States, and the site of Netflix Studios Fort Monmouth, a major upcoming Netflix film production campus, alongside a variety of other redevelopment.
 The site is surrounded by the communities of Eatontown, Tinton Falls and Oceanport, New Jersey.
 It is about 5 mi from the Atlantic Ocean and about a 52 mi drive south of Manhattan.

 Location and background

-The fort is about a 10-minute drive from Seven Presidents Oceanfront Park and from Long Branch Beach on the Jersey Shore.
+The fort is about a ten-minute drive from Seven Presidents Oceanfront Park and from Long Branch Beach on the Jersey Shore.
 The post covered nearly 1126 acre of land, from the Shrewsbury River on the east, to Route 35 on the west; this area was referred to as 'Main Post.'
 A separate area (Camp Charles Wood) to the west included post housing, a golf course, and additional office and laboratory facilities.

 A rail line, owned by Conrail, ran through Camp Charles Wood and out to Naval Weapons Station Earle.
 The post was like a small town, including a Post Exchange, health clinic, gas station and other amenities.
 From the September 11 attacks in 2001 to 2017, the post was not open to the public to drive through and was closed to all but authorized personnel.
 The main road through the fort was reopened to the public in 2017.

 The post was home to several units of the U.S. Army Materiel Command and offices of the Army Acquisition Executive that research and manage Command and Control, Communications, Computing, Intelligence, Surveillance and Reconnaissance capabilities and related technology, as well as an interservice organization designed to coordinate C4ISR, an academic preparatory school, an explosive ordnance disposal unit, a garrison services unit, an Army health clinic, and a Veterans Administration health clinic.
 Other agencies, including the Federal Bureau of Investigation, Federal Emergency Management Agency and the National Security Agency, had presences on the post.

 The post was selected for closure by the Base Realignment and Closure Commission in 2005.
 Most Army functions and personnel were required to be moved to Army facilities in Maryland—such as Aberdeen Proving Ground—and Ohio by 2011.
 The post officially closed on September 15, 2011.
 However, it was temporarily reopened in December 2012 for the evacuation of the borough of Paulsboro's residents following a freight train derailment on November 30, 2012.